Earth Day Community Clean Up event: Saturday, April 22, 2023

 S.C.V.F.A.
 Environment Award

 Congratulations to our most recent winner, Renee Delaney from Small Scale Farms.
-The City of Niagara Falls Environment Award, sponsored by the Stamford Centre Volunteer Firemen's Association and endorsed by the Park in the City Committee.
+The City of Niagara Falls Environment Award, sponsored by the Stamford Centre Volunteer Firemen's Association and endorsed by the Environmental Action Committee.
 The award is presented to a citizen(s), groups, businesses, industry or organizations residing or working in the City of Niagara Falls who have made a significant contribution toward the protection or enhancement of the City's environment.

-Over the past 25 years, the City of Niagara Falls Park in the City Committee has recognized many groups and individuals who demonstrated an outstanding commitment to the improvement and preservation of the environment.
+Over the past 25 years, the City of Niagara Falls Environmental Action Committee has recognized many groups and individuals who demonstrated an outstanding commitment to the improvement and preservation of the environment.
 View the Past winners of the Environment Award for a full list of recipients of the award.

 Nominations will be accepted year round.
 A complete, one page submission will be accepted, including a bio and accomplishments of the nominee and the nominator's and nominee full contact information.